selina603/mktcontent/solutions/global-customer/operating-supporting/guidance/performance.md

 [AZURE.INCLUDE [header](../../../includes/operating-supporting-guidance.md)]

-During this stage, you should have already work out everything for yourapplication performance.
+During this stage, you should have already work out everything for your application performance.

 ![navigation](../../media/navigation.png)